🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

 🛑 Why You Shouldn’t Handle These Charges Alone

-- Miss opportunities for dismissal or diversion
+- Miss opportunities for dismissal, diversion, or withhold of adjudication

-- Suffer unnecessary penalties or license suspension
+- Suffer unnecessary penalties

 Q: Is reckless driving a criminal offense in Florida?